koichik/node/doc/api/http.markdown

 Note that when this event is emitted and handled, the `request` event will not be emitted.

+### Event: 'connect'

+`function (request, socket, head) { }`

+Emitted each time a client requests a http CONNECT method.
+If this event isn't listened for, then clients requesting a CONNECT method will have their connections closed.

+* `request` is the arguments for the http request, as it is in the request event.
+* `socket` is the network socket between the server and client.
+* `head` is an instance of Buffer, the first packet of the tunneling stream, this may be empty.

+After this event is emitted, the request's socket will not have a `data` event listener, meaning you will need to bind to it in order to handle data sent to the server on that socket.

 ### Event: 'upgrade'

 `function (request, socket, head) { }`